Joël Robert: Motorcycle racing career

 Robert's impressive performance earned him a place on the ČZ factory racing team for the 1965 season.
+He began the year with an impressive victory over the reigning 500cc World Champion Jeff Smith at the Motocross der Azern, a prestigious preseason invitational race that fielded the top international competitors.

-After dominating the 1964 season he expected to sweep to victory once again in 1965 however, he experienced an atrocious start to the new season while Russian ČZ rider Victor Arbekov blossomed into a championship contender.
-After his motorcycle had mechanical failures in Spain, Italy and Belgium, Robert was disqualified from the Czechoslovakian Grand Prix for refueling at mid-distance while in leading the race.
+After dominating the 1964 season Robert expected to sweep to victory once again in 1965 however, he experienced an atrocious start to the new season while Russian ČZ rider Victor Arbekov blossomed into a championship contender.
+After his motorcycle had mechanical failures in Spain, Italy and Belgium, Robert was disqualified from the Czechoslovak Grand Prix for refueling at mid-distance while in leading the race.
 Meanwhile, Arbekov won four of the first seven Grands Prix to take the championship points lead by mid-season.

 Robert was known to enjoy drinking beer and smoking cigarettes, and realized it was affecting his riding.
 He rededicated himself in the Luxembourg Grand Prix where he defeated Arbekov in both motos to take the overall victory however, his motorcycle failed him at the following Grand Prix in Poland, allowing Arbekov to take the victory and claim the 1965 250cc World Championship.
 Robert was able to secure second place in the final standings ahead of Dave Bickers by winning the season ending Austrian Grand Prix.
 He was the top individual points scorer at the 1965 Motocross des Nations event, winning both motos to help the Belgian team finish second to the British team.